yugabyte/yugabyte-db/docs/content/v2.20/yugabyte-platform/configure-yugabyte-platform/gcp.md

 - Cloud provider credentials.
 YBA uses your credentials to automatically provision and de-provision instances that run YugabyteDB.
 An instance for YugabyteDB includes a compute instance, as well as local or remote disk storage attached to the compute instance.

-For more information on setting up a GCP service account, refer to [Cloud prerequisites](../../../install-yugabyte-platform/prepare-environment/gcp/).
+For more information on setting up a GCP service account, refer to [Cloud permissions to deploy nodes](../../prepare/cloud-permissions/cloud-permissions-nodes-gcp/).

 ## GCP instance templates